hannutt/FlaskApi/README.md

 The main idea is that you can access multiple MongoDB, MySQL or SQLite databases with a single program using api endpoints or an html interface.
 With the Html user interface, the user can access both local databases (MongoDB, MySQL & SQLite) and MongoDB Atlas cloud databases.

+It is possible to update, add new records and delete records to all the mentioned databases.
+You can also create new document collections in Mongo databases.

-The username and password are stored in the .env environment file and retrieved with the os.getenv function.
-The .env file is in gitignore mode for security reasons
+The Mongo Cloud Atlas username and password are stored in the .env environment file and retrieved with the os.getenv function.
+The .env file is in gitignore mode for security reasons.

 Example view from the front page, where the user can choose the local database or the cloud database they want.
-Database statistics made with ChartJS are also displayed
+Database statistics made with ChartJS are also displayed.

 ![alt text](static/images/flaskFront.png)